-Food Addiction and Eating Disorders
+Food Dependency and Eating Disorders

 The “Believers:” –But so is water and air – However, people do not consume water & air beyond their biological needs or in ways that threaten their survival.
 So perhaps the problem is semantics

-Food addiction might well be thought of as a substance use disorder, with the substance being individually identified food substances such as sugar, flour, certain fats, highly processed foods, and so on.
+Food dependency might well be thought of as a substance use disorder, with the substance being individually identified food substances such as sugar, flour, certain fats, highly processed foods, and so on.
 Much like other substance use disorders, the substances [in this case food substances] may vary somewhat between people – yet generally lead to a “craving” that exceeds a “want” and becomes a “need.”

 What are eating disorders?